 Check Enrollment/Update Status

-Easily track your Aadhaar enrollment or update progress.
+Track your Aadhaar enrollment or update progress.

 Retrieve EID / Aadhaar Number

-Recover your Aadhaar or enrollment ID.
+Recover your Aadhaar or EID easily.

 Order Aadhaar PVC Card

-Request a durable, wallet-friendly PVC version of Aadhaar.
+Request a durable PVC version of Aadhaar.

 Check PVC Card Status

-Track the delivery status of your Aadhaar PVC card order.
+Track delivery status of your PVC Aadhaar.

 Locate Enrollment Center

-Book an Appointment
+Book Appointment

 UIDAI Login / My Aadhaar Login – myAadhaar Portal